 Jace yells, “Marshall Stacks, Marshal Stacks.”

-Hippie Greg ask, “Who’s this Marshall Stack?”
+Hippie Greg ask, “Who is Marshall Stack?”

 “I take it that’s an affirmative.
 Now we have to decide what songs we’ll do at the dance party for Michael’s girlfriend on New Year’s.”